-As of November 2023, the Applicant has not used any of the STE to make purchases of Qualified Property.
-The Applicant is requesting to extend the 15% purchase requirement timeframe by one year and six months to accommodate delays related to obtaining financing.
-The Applicant is also requesting to extend the Agreement's initial term by one year and six months for the same accommodations.
+As of May 2025, the Applicant has used the STE to purchase \$180,000.00 of Qualified Property (0.15% of the total Qualified Property approved).
+The Applicant is requesting to extend the 15% purchase requirement timeframe to accommodate the need for additional time to finalize project financings.
+The Applicant is also requesting to extend the Agreement's initial term for the same accommodation.